AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 In this tutorial, learn how to create a bundle product using the REST API and the Adobe Commerce Admin.

-Use the REST API to create a bundle product:
+Use the REST API to define a bundle product:

 1. Create simple products for use in the bundle product.
 1. Create a bundle product and associate the simple products.